Legal Proceedings to Bring Leon Home

 - Nov 2025 – Cassation complaint filed against refusal to accept complaint under Article 125 of the Criminal Procedure Code (pending review).

-Evidence concerning Anna Levenstein’s March 2023 arrest in Finland should be properly notarized to ensure its authenticity and admissibility before Russian courts.
+Evidence concerning Anna Lyudniovskova’s March 2023 arrest in Finland should be properly notarized to ensure its authenticity and admissibility before Russian courts.

 Strategic Communication and Political Support